climateconnect/climateconnect/README.md

 ### Frontend

 1. From main directory Run `yarn install` to download all NPM packages
+2. Add `.env` file for frontend environment variables.
-2. Run `yarn dev` to start developing
+3. Run `yarn dev` to start developing

 ### To Deploy